hpsee/cyberteam/WORK.md

    - Evening: 2 hours for student profiles and table (still working on)
  - August 12th:
    - Morning: 4 hours to flatten design, finish adding all students, researchers, mentors, create project template
+   - Afternoon: 3 hours to add all projects and images, clean up design